HAKarlsson/DD2476-project/README.md

 ### How to use

 *  Install elasticsearch and kibana.
-*  Download the train & test data and put them in a folder called dataset in the same directory as the scipts.
+*  Download the train & test data and put them in a folder called dataset in the same directory as the scripts.
 Then call `./index.sh`

 ### Elasticsearch schema:
 See `mapping.json`